sahhhall/roadmapPro/README.md

-# 🚀 Roadmap App with Mentor Integration
+# Roadmap App with Mentor Support

 ### **Overview**
 This project bridges the gap between academic knowledge and industry requirements by providing users with tailored roadmaps for differnet tech skills and access to mentors for 1:1 sessions.
 Users can explore learning paths, connect with industry-experienced mentors, and even create roadmaps for peer learners.